johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/ToolsMenu/Aliases/README.md

       /example/campaign/special /
       /page-3/ https://example.com 301
       ```
+    - If you want to remove all the aliases configured in this form, you can clear all the text; the
+      form will save even if left blank.
+    - For URL-paths that differ only by a trailing slash, a redirect is unnecessary, as the platform
+      will handle this automatically.
+      - For example, you do not need to do this:
+        ```
+        /products /products/ 301
+        ```
 01. Click the checkmark to confirm.
     - If successful, you will see the following confirmation message:
       "Redirect aliases file validated and saved."